By Jan Jackson –

 “John was a visionary,” Louise said of her husband, who clearly saw the future of hardy disease-free, sweet-smelling roses that they grow today.
 “While visiting rose gardens and rose hybridizers in England, we met the world renowned English rose breeder and author David CH Austin, and that changed our lives.
 John said this is the way the US is going to go and this is what we are going to do.
 That was in 1987, and the rest is history.”

-Widowed in August 2007, Louise continues to run the company.
+Widowed in August 2007, Louise continued to run the company.

-For information on how to order roses, visit or tour the gardens, visit www.heirloomroses.com.
+For information on how to order roses or tour the gardens, visit www.heirloomroses.com.